DLNinja/AI-projects/README.md

 # AI-projects
-Here are some of my AI projects
+Here are some of my ML - DL projects